-During 2010, non-employee Directors received an annual cash retainer of \$25,000 and were also paid cash fees of \$1,000 for each Board meeting attended above four meetings in a calendar year, \$1,500 for each Audit Committee meeting attended and \$1,000 for each other committee meeting attended.
+In 2011, based on recommendations from Pay Governance, we changed the compensation paid to our non-employee Directors to bring various components of their compensation closer to market levels.
+During 2011, non-employee Directors received an annual cash retainer of \$34,000 (increased from \$25,000 for 2010), but we eliminated payment of fees for Board meetings.
+Each non-employee Director continued to receive \$1,500 for each Audit Committee meeting attended and \$1,000 for each other committee meeting attended.
 The Chairman of the Board was paid an additional cash fee of \$20,000.
-Committee chairpersons were paid an additional cash fee of \$10,000.
+The chairperson of the Audit Committee was paid an annual cash fee of \$12,500 (increased from \$10,000), and the remaining Committee chairpersons were paid an additional cash fee of \$10,000, as in 2010.

-In addition to the cash compensation, on May 27, 2010, each non-employee Director was granted an award of RSUs with a value of \$59,996.
-Subject to accelerated vesting as set forth below, the RSUs will vest in full on May 27, 2011, and will be paid in shares on the vesting date, or if deferred by the Director, six months following termination of Board service.
+In addition to the cash compensation, on May 26, 2011, each non-employee Director was granted an award of RSUs with a value of \$59,984.
+Subject to accelerated vesting as set forth below, the RSUs will vest in full on May 26, 2012, and will be paid in shares on the vesting date, or if deferred by the Director, six months following termination of Board service.
 Vested, deferred RSUs will be credited with dividend equivalents which will be reinvested in additional RSUs.

-The following table sets forth a summary of the compensation we paid to our non-employee Directors in 2010:
+The following table sets forth a summary of the compensation we paid to our non-employee Directors in 2011: